oxuva/long-term-tracking-benchmark/README.md

 bash analyze_all.sh -v
 ```

-**Beware:** If you update the predictions, it may be necessary to wipe the `workspace/cache/analyze/` directory.
+**Beware:** If you update the predictions, it may be necessary to wipe the `workspace/cache/analyze/` directory, or simply use the `--ignore_cache` flag.

 ## How to add your own tracker to the evaluation